osg-htc/docs/docs/data/stashcache/run-stash-origin-container.md

 ### Creating an Auth File ###

-XrootD needs an authorization file ([AuthFile](/data/xrootd/xrootd-authorization/)) to control access to different parts of the namespace in your origin.
+XRootD needs an authorization file ([AuthFile](/data/xrootd/xrootd-authorization/)) to control access to different parts of the namespace in your origin.
 You can create a simple authfile named `/opt/origin/auth_file` as follows:

 ```file